 While you can identify Fair Value Gaps manually, many traders use automated indicators to spot them quickly.
 These tools range from simple plotters on TradingView to advanced “Smart Money” toolkits for MT4/MT5 and liquidity heatmaps.

-- TradingView FVG indicators: Many community-built indicators on TradingView can automatically find and draw Fair Value Gap zones on your chart.
+- TradingView FVG Indicators: Many community-built indicators on TradingView can automatically find and draw Fair Value Gap zones on your chart.
 Popular search terms include “ICT FVG Auto Plotter” or “FVG Indicator,” which save time and help confirm the zones you find manually.

-- Liquidity heatmaps: While not a direct FVG finder, advanced tools like liquidity heatmaps (often found in specialized platforms) are used to visualize where liquidity was left behind.
+- Liquidity Heatmaps: While not a direct FVG finder, advanced tools like liquidity heatmaps (often found in specialized platforms) are used to visualize where liquidity was left behind.
 These “voids” on the heatmap often align perfectly with Fair Value Gap zones, giving you another layer of confirmation.

-11. Frequently asked questions about Trade Fair Value Gaps
+11. FAQs About Fair Value Gaps

 12. Conclusion